 Windows 10 devices will take the software updates directly from Microsoft Update services.
 Unlike SCCM, no need to download the software updates, create a package, and deploy it to the devices (as you can see in this video post here).

 Windows Update for Business will give us more options to configure and control the behavior of Windows 10 updates and Servicing.
 Update:- FIX CBB Ring Devices are Getting Windows 10 CB (SAC-T) Updates Intune Windows 10 Update Rings.

 Intune Video tutorial to help to create Software updates rings for Windows 10

-The first choice is to use custom policies in Intune Silverlight portal if your Silverlight portal is not yet migrated to Azure portal.
-I have a post which talks about Intune Silverlight migration blockers here.
+The first choice is to use custom policies in Intune Silverlight portal if your Silverlight portal is not yet migrated to the MEM portal.
+I have a post that talks about Intune Silverlight migration blockers here.

-The second choice is to control Windows Update for business via Software Updates button in Intune blade in Azure portal.
+The second choice is to control Windows Update for business via the Software Updates button in Intune blade in the MEM portal.
 We will cover this in this post.

 Basic Test Rings for Windows 10 Software Update

 We may need to create at least two Windows 10 Software Update Policy Rings for your organization as a very basic requirement.
-One Windows 10 Update ring is for Windows 10 machines which are in Current Branch (CB).
+One Windows 10 Update ring is for Windows 10 machines that are in the Current Branch (CB).